-Upon hire as a UBC employee, a Direct Deposit Form must be completed.
-Earnings will be deposited directly into the account specified by your Payroll Direct Deposit form.
+Upon hire as a UBC employee, a task will arrive in the employee's Workday Inbox to complete payment and benefit elections.
 For direct deposit, you will require an account at a Canadian bank, credit union or trust company.
 Each offers several types of accounts and services; interest rates and service charges vary.
 To open an account, you will need two pieces of identification one of which must be picture ID.
-A passport is generally accepted along with a major credit card, driver's license, BC Medical Care card, or birth certificate.
+A passport is generally accepted along with a major credit card, driver's license, BC Medical Services card, or birth certificate.